 1) Marinate meat as usual, except for honey.
-Pre-heat air fryer at 200deg Celsius for 5 minutes.
+Pre-heat air fryer at 180deg Celsius for 5 minutes.
 Place marinated meat onto the wire mesh basket and air fry for 10 minutes.
 Do not discard the marinating sauce, but put it in a baking-proof ramekin or any bowl that can stand heat.
-Seat aside.
+Seat aside for later.

-3) Remove roasted Char Siew meat.
+3) Remove roasted Char Siew meat from air fryer.
 Place the sauce in ramekin onto the same wire mesh basket to cook at 160deg Celsius for 10 minutes.
 When Char Siew is slightly cooled, slice and pour sauce to serve.

 [Post Note on August 2014] Air-frying method was recently used.
 See how the roasted pork was nicely charred.
 It’s tender, juicy and aromatic.
 Yes, with air-fryer.
 Most importantly, it was a hassle free job in the kitchen!
 Oh, exclude the washing part ya! :D

 This dish takes about 20 min (exclude marinating time) to complete and serve.
 If you are preparing it for next day dinner, marinate pork the night before.
 Store it in the refrigerator.
 A delicious dinner of homemade Char Siew awaiting you and your family!

 I never forgot to remind you on the calorie-count.
 It yields 250kcal for a decent portion of Char Siew meat.
 Shoulder cut pork meat loads you with lesser calorie as compared to belly pork.
 I like to use shoulder part for its tenderness, too.
 Of course, some like the fatty part most.
 The choice is yours.